United States energy law: Federal laws

 Concerned that a predicted imminent shortage of petroleum would not leave enough fuel for naval vessels, President William Howard Taft established the first Naval Petroleum Reserve by withdrawing federal land over the Elk Hills Oil Field in California from being claimed and drilled by private companies.
 A number of additional Naval Petroleum Reserves and Naval Oil Shale Reserves were established by Taft and his successor, Woodrow Wilson.

 Until the 1920s, "the federal government did not play an active role in the energy industries," sometimes explained as due to "the widespread belief in the unlimited supply of energy."
 The first US law was the Federal Power Act of 1920 (later amended in 1935 and 1986).
 The Manhattan Project of the 1940s "initiated the era of nuclear regulation."
 In 1946, the Atomic Energy Act was passed.
+Atomic Energy Act of 1954 amended it, and has been the subject of at least seven Supreme Court cases.

 The Price-Anderson Nuclear Industries Indemnity Act was first enacted in 1957, and has been renewed periodically, which governs a no-fault insurance regime for nuclear accidents.
 The statute was upheld as constitutional in Duke Power Co. v.
 Carolina Environmental Study Group, 438 U.S. 59 (1978).

+In response to the OPEC oil embargo, Congress passed the Energy Reorganization Act of 1974 and the Energy Policy and Conservation Act in 1975.

 The Department of Energy and its constituent Federal Energy Regulatory Commission (FERC) were created in 1977, through the Department of Energy Organization Act.
 The stated purposes of these "federal energy laws and regulations is to provide affordable energy by sustaining competitive markets, while protecting the economic, environmental, and security interests of the United States."
 The U.S. Nuclear Regulatory Commission (NRC) regulates the use of nuclear power and its uses as a defense weaponry.